yogthos/markdown-clj/README.md

 ## Demo

-You can try out the parser in the browser with [example.html](https://raw.github.com/yogthos/markdown-clj/master/example.html).
+You can try out the parser [here](http://yogthos.net/markdown.html).

 ## Installation